Anonymous-275/SCPSL-Docker-ARM/README.md

 to build simply run

-sudo docker build --no-cache -f SCPSL.Dockerfile  -t custom-scpsl .
+sudo docker build --no-cache -f SCPSL.Dockerfile  -t scpsl-arm .

+then you should have an image with the tag scpsl-arm!
+Enjoy.